 –A mat is required on the Curio.

-–Select “None” for cutting mat type in the Design Page Settings window.
+–Select “None” for cutting mat type in the Page Setup panel.

 –In that same window, check the box that says “Show Cut Border.”
 That puts a red line on the drawing area showing your margins, which are different when you cut without the mat.